-Then we prove that all such points are the ordinary double points of $X$ or of the fibers on $X$.
-We show that a pair $(X,\mathcal{M})$ is always good at ordinary double points of $X$ or of fibers of $X$.
-At last we conclude that all birational maps from $X$ to Mori fiber spaces are isomorphisms.
+Then we prove that all such points are the ordinary double points of $X$ or of the fibers.
+We show that the pair $(X,\mathcal{M})$ is not too singular at these points.
+At last we conclude that all the birational maps from $X$ to varieties admitting a Mori fiber space are isomorphisms.

-We prove that any variety of Fano type is birationally equivalent to a Mori fiber space with big anticanonical divisor (Proposition 5.1).
-As $-K_V$ and $-K_X$ are not big (Lemmas 3.8 and 4.6) we get the following statement:
+To prove Theorem \ref{MainTh}, we show that any variety of Fano type is birationally equivalent to a variety with big anticanonical divisor admitting a Mori fiber space (Proposition \ref{MMP}).
+On the other hand $-K_V$ and $-K_X$ are not big (Lemma \ref{KBig4} and Lemma \ref{KBig3}).

-\begin{Cor} Varieties $V$ and $X$, described in Theorem 1.1, are not birationally equivalent to a variety of Fano type. \end{Cor}

-Since $V$ and $X$ are rationally connected (Corollary 5.4) we conclude that the answer to Question 1 is negative for these varieties.